 A remission can be temporary or permanent.
 Many people worry about the recurrence of cancer.

 If the tumor returns after the original treatment, it is called a recurrent tumor.
-It may return in the same place ( local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
+It may return in the same place (local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 The doctor performs another round of tests to know the extent of the recurrence.

 Mainly the treatment plan includes the treatments for Central Nervous system tumors explained above, like surgery, chemotherapy, radiation therapy, and targeted therapy.
-Still, they are used in a different combinations or given at a different pace.
+Still, they are used in a different combination or given at a different pace.

 - The type of tumor